Abuseware/SeducedSock/README.md

 Simply type "make" inside project directory.
 You must have GNU or BSD Make, NASM and Python 3.

-Final image works either as a floppy and a hard drive.
+Final image works as a hard drive.

 ### Debugging
 Run make with DEBUG set to: